Dawn Richard: Early life

 Richard is of Louisiana Creole and Haitian descent and was born in New Orleans, Louisiana.
 She has one brother.
 She later moved to Baltimore, Maryland, due to being displaced following Hurricane Katrina.
 Music has played an influential part in her life since early childhood.
-Her father is Frank Richard, former lead singer and percussionist of the popular funk/soul band Chocolate Milk.
+Her father is Frank Richard, lead singer and percussionist of the popular funk/soul band Chocolate Milk.
 Her mother owned a dancing school where Richard spent much of her childhood developing her choreography and singing skills, but currently works at a school in Baltimore, Maryland.

 Early in her teens, Richard began performing with a local New Orleans group called "Realiti".
 Discovered as a solo artist by Kemic A. Smothers at a 2004 live performance at Tipitina's Uptown in New Orleans, Richard was soon signed under the name "Dawn Angelique" to an exclusive recording contract/development deal with Octarve Anderson Jr. and his Atlanta independent record label, Yeah!
 Brother Records.
 Recording in Los Angeles, Atlanta and New Orleans, Richard and Yeah!
 Brother records, along with platinum awarded production team The NexMen, Rochad Holiday and Curtis "Sauce" Wilson, crafted a studio solo album called Been a While, featuring the single "So What" which was co-produced by Ne-Yo.
 Yeah!
 Brother Records and its New Orleans management company, Scratch Entertainment, headed by Kemic A. Smothers, Esq., agreed after negotiations with Sean "Diddy" Combs of Bad Boy Records, to postpone release of the album while arranging an immediate release from her exclusive recording contract with Yeah!
 Brother Records.
 Although it had no releases and did not chart, the studio album Been a While was still good enough to secure her a spot as the opening act for Anthony Hamilton in Tallahassee, Florida.
 During the recording of the album, she focused on touring and live performances, dance, and becoming an NBA cheerleader for the New Orleans Hornets while attending the University of New Orleans.